the-quetzal-community/.github/profile/README.md

 [starting a discussion](https://the.quetzal.community/.github/discussions)
 and letting us know how you would like to contribute to our cause.

-#### What is a Creative Space?
+#### What is a Creative Community Space?
-A creative space is generally a software application, webapp, or game where users can arrange primitive elements together to create new things.
+A creative community space is generally a software application, webapp, or game where users can arrange primitive elements together to create new things.

 If you are looking for creative spaces to explore, we maintain a list of [Approved Spaces](https://the.quetzal.community/approved-spaces).